Tesco knocks down Britain's FTSE after record loss

 Travis Perkins rose 2.7 percent after Britain's biggest supplier of building materials posted a 5.1 pct rise in first-quarter like-for-like sales.

-Gambling technology company Playtech rose 3.4 percent after Goodbody Securities upgraded the stock, citing the proposed acquisition of TradeFX as a positive.
-(Editing by Susan Fenton and Raissa Kasolowsky)
+Gambling technology company Playtech rose 3.7 percent after Goodbody Securities upgraded the stock, citing the proposed acquisition of TradeFX as a positive.
+(Editing by Susan Fenton)

 MOSCOW, May 6 Russia has blocked access to Chinese social media app WeChat, developed by Tencent Holdings , for failing to give its contact details to the Russian communications watchdog.